NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/10 - Transit Secrets Engine/2 10 - Transit Secret Engine.md

 - When data is encrypted, the encryption key to encrypt plaintext is referred to as a data key.
 - This data key needs to be protected so that the encrypted data cannot be decrypted easily by an unauthorized party.
-- When the data is large, naturally we wouldn’t want to send it over traditional network means for encryption/decryption operations as this would increase latency.
+- When the data is large, naturally we wouldn't want to send it over traditional network means for encryption/decryption operations as this would increase latency.
 - The transit engine allows generation of a data key that ca be used locally for encryption and decryption operations.

 ![Untitled](./2%2010%20-%20Transit%20Secret%20Engine//Untitled%203.png)